Foundation Year (Year 0)

 Employability & Careers

-Our current placement providers include: Cardiff and Vale University Health Board Metabolic Disorders Clinic, Craig Y Parc School - for children with special needs, Gofal - for mental health service users, Hospice of the Valleys, George Thomas Hospice, and Marie Curie Penarth - palliative care organisations, Interserve Working Futures- supporting the long term unemployed back to work and Derwen housing – providing dedicated housing to older persons.
+Our current placement providers include: Cardiff and Vale University Health Board Metabolic Disorders Clinic, Gofal supporting mental health service users, Derwen housing which provides dedicated housing to older persons and three palliative care settings: Hospice of the Valleys, George Thomas Hospice, and Marie Curie.

 - Hi Therapies (Bournemouth)